refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 React.Dispatch<React.SetStateAction<number>> | undefined;
 ```

-A function to set the current page size state.
+`setPageSize` is a function to set the current page size state.
 If pagination is disabled, it will be `undefined`.

 ### `pageCount`

-Total page count state.
+`pageCount` is the total page count state.
 If pagination is disabled, it will be `undefined`.

 ### `createLinkForSyncWithLocation`